Don't miss what's happening in Peoria

 PJ Star • Posted: 2 weeks, 1 day ago

-The article reports the winning numbers for several Illinois Lottery games from the December 3, 2025 drawings and provides instructions on how winners can claim their prizes.
-It also lists the scheduled times for regular Illinois Lottery drawings.
+The article reports the winning numbers for the Illinois Lottery Pick 3, Pick 4, and Lucky Day Lotto drawings held on May 24, 2026, and provides instructions on how winners can claim their prizes.
+It also lists the regular drawing schedules for various Illinois Lottery games.

 WEEK • Posted: 2 weeks, 1 day ago